State Bank of Vietnam: Controversies and corruption cases

-The former prime minister, Nguyễn Tấn Dũng, was a governor of the bank while he held the post of senior deputy prime minister, but later bestowed the governor's post upon Le Duc Thuy.
-In 2007, controversy surrounded the purchase of the state house by governor Le Duc Thuy when he bought a house belonging to the bank at one tenth of the market value and, the government stopped the deal when the media reported the purchase.
+The former prime minister, Nguyễn Tấn Dũng, was a governor of the bank while he held the post of senior deputy prime minister, but later bestowed the governor's post upon Lê Đức Thúy.
+In 2007, controversy surrounded the purchase of the state house by governor Lê Đức Thúy when he bought a house belonging to the bank at one tenth of the market value and, the government stopped the deal when the media reported the purchase.
 There has been criticism of the printing quality of the then new polymer đồng banknotes.

 In 2024, a former State Bank of Vietnam official accused of accepting $5.2 million in bribes faced trial in conjunction with the 2022 arrest of Trương Mỹ Lan and the near failure of Sai Gon Joint Stock Commercial Bank.